triton-inference-server/hugectr_backend/docs/architecture.md

 <div align=center>Fig. 3.
 HugeCTR Inference Distributed Deployment Architecture</div>

 ## Variant Compressed Sparse Row Input
 The Variant Compressed Sparse Row (CSR) data format is used as input for the HugeCTR model to efficiently read the data, obtain data semantic information from the raw data, and avoid consuming too much time for data parsing.
 NVTabular has to output the corresponding slot information to indicate the feature files for the categorical data.
-Using the variant CSR data format, the model obtains the feature field information when reading data from the request, and the inference process is sped up since analysis redundancy is avoided.
+Using the variant CSR data format, the model obtains the feature field information when reading data from the request, and the inference process is sped up and avoid excessive request data processing.
 For each sample, there are three main types of input data:

 * **Dense Feature**: Represents normal numerical data.
 * **Column Indices**: The upstream preprocessing tool where NVTabular performs one-hot and multi-hot encoding on categorical data and converts it into numerical data.